 Early Christians used the pentagram to describe a very wide range of concepts, from the five senses, to the five wounds of Christ on the cross.
 Catholics have used it to symbolize the five “virtues of Mary” (Annunciation, Nativity, Resurrection, Ascension and the Assumption).
 In the 14th-century Arthurian tale of Sir Gawain and the Green Knight, it appears on Gawain’s shield to delineate the five virtues of knighthood: fellowship, purity, frankness, courtesy and compassion.

-He based his ritual on Biblical sources.
-The degree ceremonies of the Order of the Eastern Star tell stories about five heroines of the Bible: Adah, Jephthah’s daughter from the Book of Judges; Ruth, the daughter-in-law of Naomi; Esther, the brave Hebrew wife of Xerxes; Martha, Lazarus’ sister, from the Gospel of John; and Electa, the “elect lady” mentioned in II John.
-The pentagram as used in the Order of the Eastern Star depicts these five star “points,” and also represents the Star of Bethlehem, while the bottom point supposedly directs viewers to the place of Christ's nativity.
-Chapter rooms are traditionally laid out with a large floor cloth or carpet representing the pentagram and its star points.
+Morris based his OES ritual on Biblical sources.
+The degree ceremonies of the Order of the Eastern Star tell stories about five heroines of the Bible: Adah, Jephthah’s daughter from the Book of Judges who symbolizes fidelity; Ruth, the daughter-in-law of Naomi, symbolizing constancy; Esther, the brave Hebrew wife of Xerxes, as a symbol of loyalty; Martha, Lazarus’ sister, from the Gospel of John, symbolic of faith; and Electa, the “elect lady” mentioned in II John, symbolic of love.
+The pentagram as used in the Order of the Eastern Star depicts these five star “points,” and also represents the Star of Bethlehem.
+It's 'upside down' to modern sensibilities because the bottom white point (the brightest and purest color) symbolically points viewers to the place on Earth of Christ's nativity.
+OES Chapter rooms are traditionally laid out with a large floor cloth or carpet representing the pentagram and its star points.
 At the center of the symbol stands an altar with an open Bible upon it.

-The Satanic connection with the pentagram did not appear until 1966, when Anton LeVey founded the Church of Satan in San Francisco.
+The specifically 'Satanic' connection with the pentagram did not appear until 1966, when Anton LeVey founded the Church of Satan in San Francisco.
 To its adherents, the inverted pentagram’s upside-down three points are a parody of the Holy Trinity.
+From there, it burbled into ABC Movie of the Week dramas and Hammer horror movies about devil worship and witchcraft, and it's gone down that road ever since.